The-Marcy-Lab-School/swe-sr-5-1/README.md

 ## Prompt 3

-With OOP in JavaScript it's possible to use factory functions to achieve encapsulation and re-use them to make objects that look alike, however they have drawbacks and we often use classes instead.
+With OOP in JavaScript, it's possible to use factory functions to achieve encapsulation and re-use them to make objects that look alike.
+However, factory functions have drawbacks and we often use classes instead.

 How would you explain to a budding developer what the drawbacks of using factory functions are and why it is better to use classes instead?

 ### Response 3

 ## Prompt 4

-Do some research on when in the history of JavaScript classes were introduced into JavaScript and share your findings.
+Do some research on the history of when / how classes were introduced into JavaScript and share your findings.
 Your response should include:

 * What version of JavaScript were classes introduced in and when did it come out?
 * Why were classes introduced into JavaScript?